Friedrich Merz wants to make Germany's CDU strong again | DW | 17.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Former chancellor Angela Merkel's strongest inner-party critic has won a membership vote to head the Christian Democrats.
-Who is the 66-year-old conservative, who has the backing of the rank-and-file?
+He used to be chancellor Merkel's strongest inner-party critic but now has been voted to head the Christian Democrats.
+Who is the 66-year-old conservative who has the backing of the rank-and-file?

-Friedrich Merz is a corporate lawyer who comes from a rural area of Germany's most populous state, North Rhine-Westphalia.
-He first entered the Bundestag, Germany's federal parliament, in 1994.
-Even back then, he and Angela Merkel stood for different camps within the conservative Christian Democratic Union (CDU).
+Friedrich Merz is a corporate lawyer from a rural area of Germany's most populous state, North Rhine-Westphalia.
+He first joined Germany's parliament in 1994 and even back then, he and Angela Merkel stood for different camps within the conservative Christian Democratic Union (CDU).

-When Merkel announced in 2018 that she would step back as party chairwoman, Merz announced his candidacy — and lost again, to Annegret Kramp-Karrenbauer.
-With Kramp-Karrenbauer having stepped aside following a series of gaffes, Merz took his chance again.
+When Merkel announced in 2018 that she would step back as party chairwoman, Merz announced his candidacy — but lost to Annegret Kramp-Karrenbauer.
+With Kramp-Karrenbauer having stepped aside following a series of gaffes, Merz took his chance again in early 2021 but had to concede to Armin Laschet who then lost in Germany's general election later that year.

 Merz sees opportunities for the European Union in global competition only if it is economically, financially and strategically assertive toward China and other Asian countries, as well as Russia and the US.
 He is a staunch European.
-Before entering the Bundestag he was a lawmaker in the European Parliament for five years.
+Before joining Germany's federal parliament he was a lawmaker in the European Parliament for five years.

 And he has strong trans-Atlantic connections.
 Nobody from the CDU leadership has been to the US in the past decade more often than Merz.
 The country's economic liberalism both impresses and shapes him.
 "We'd get along fine," said Merz in 2020 of then-President Donald Trump.